Is MIG or TIG Better for Welding Aluminum?

 A welder’s torch emits bright sparks and blue light as it welds a worn red magnet to a rusted metal surface in a dimly lit industrial workshop.

-Can You Weld a Magnet Without Losing Its Magnetic Properties?
+Can You Weld a Magnet to Metal Without Losing Its Magnetic Properties?

-Welding a magnet might sound straightforward, but it presents unique challenges that make it very different from welding typical metal parts.
+Welding a magnet to a metal like steel, for example, might sound straightforward, but it presents unique challenges that make it very different from welding typical metal parts.
 Whether for industrial applications or DIY projects, knowing how welding affects a magnet’s structure and function is essential before striking an arc.
-What Happens When You Weld a Magnet?
-Magnets, especially permanent ones like…
+What Happens When You Weld…

 Close-up view of a cold welding machine joining two cylindrical metal rods, with copper clamps applying pressure and a red power button visible on the control panel in an industrial workshop setting.